daemontus/artifact_cav2021/README.md

 This is a replicability package for the CAV2021 paper 163, *"Computing Bottom SCCs Symbolically Using Transition Guided Reduction"*.
 It contains the implementation of algorithms presented in the paper, as well as all benchmark models used for experiments.
 This readme then contains instructions on how to re-compute main experimental results of the paper.
 The instructions should be compatible with unix-based systems (Linux, MacOS).
 The main binaries are also compatible with Windows, so you should be able to run individual tests, but the benchmark automation requires unix-specific utilities.

-There is also a virtual machine for this evaluation package available at [zenodo](10.5281/zenodo.4709882).
+There is also a virtual machine for this evaluation package available at [zenodo](10.5281/zenodo.4709882) (username and password are `elementary`).
 However, this package only requires installation of rather basic dependencies (Python 3, Rust compiler, and LaTeX to generate the figures) with no extra configuration, so we encourage you to just follow the instructions directly on your machine.

 > The original paper evaluates three benchmark sets (together over 300 models) and uses a timeout of 1 hour for each computation.
 As a consequence of this timeout, comparisons with slower algorithms can take a very long time (>24h) to complete.
 To make the evaluation feasible, we provide the option to set custom timeout (1 minute is usually sufficient to demonstrate the point).
 The generated figures will be thus cut-off at the chosen timeout, whereas in the paper, they extend to the full one hour span.